How to create a prospecting plan in 4 steps

 • Send personalized emails : After a call or meeting, send a personalized thank you email that summarizes the points discussed and proposes a concrete action.

-• Use automation tools : Tools like HubSpot or Salesforce can help you automate certain follow-up tasks, allowing you to save time while still staying in touch with your prospects.
+• Use automation tools : Tools like HubSpot or Salesforce can help you automate certain follow-up tasks, allowing you to save time while staying in touch with your prospects.

 It is essential to regularly evaluate the effectiveness of your prospecting plan and adjust your strategy based on the results obtained.
 Here's how to do it: